WHY? by Chris Flegler

 COACHES MATTER by Rob Lanier

 “Do you love them?”
 In the wake of the protests across the country over racism, social justice and police brutality, I’ve had two extensive discussions with white colleagues that I have great respect for.
-They want to have an effective dialogue with their team, and their prevailing concern is this: “How can I best and most effectively…
+They both wanted to have effective dialogue with their team, and their prevailing concern was this: “How can I best and most effectively…

 Read More